wonsunahn/CS1622_Fall2024/projects/3/README.md

 I will announce it when the extra credit is ready for your consumption, within a week of project release.

-### Appendix D: Obtaining the solution for Project 2
+### Appendix E: Obtaining the solution for Project 2

 If you were not able to complete Project 2, and you want to move on to Project 3, I will provide a way forward.
 Just message me on Teams.
 I am going to